mcfrith/tandem-genotypes/README.md

 Column 8 has the same thing for reverse strands.
 Here, the first line is a nice example with 2 clear alleles, and the second line is a nasty example without clear alleles.

+## Drawing histograms

+You can draw histograms of the output like this:

+    tandem-genotypes-plot tg.txt

+This will make a file `tg.pdf` with histograms of the 16 most "interesting" repeats (based on size change and gene part).
+The x-axis is copy number change.
+Each histogram bar has a red part indicating the number of forward-strand reads, and a blue part indicating the number of reverse-strand reads.

 ## Tandem repeat input